RossSihovsk/LiveMedia/README.md

 LiveMedia uses promoted ongoing notifications to create a "Live Activity" effect, bringing controls and track information directly to the screen.
 Through the in-app settings, you can customize which elements are displayed, such as album art, artist and album names, and playback controls.

-It does not show any live notifications on the lock screen to avoid duplication with the default media player.
-(But I was not able to avoid it in QS)
+It does not show any live notifications on the lock screen or Quick Settings to avoid duplication with the default media player.

 ---